'All eyes' on New York: Reopening tests city torn by crises :: WRAL.com

 “I don’t know if it’s ever going to be like it was,” said Solomon, 22, who has a health-related job.
 After months of relative isolation, “it’s going to be an adjustment being around so many people,” said the native New Yorker, who never thought she would have to get used to crowds.

+Around the world, the coronavirus has killed more than 400,000 people, with the toll rising by thousands every day.
+The virus is sill raging in places like Brazil, which over the weekend stopped reporting its death toll.
+Its official count stood at more than 34,000, giving Brazil the third-highest number of dead in the world, behind the U.S. and Britain.

-The city has already reawakened somewhat as warm weather drew people outdoors, more restaurants offered carryout service, and as thousands of people marched in protest over the Floyd case.
+New York City, population 8.3 million, has already reawakened somewhat as warm weather drew people outdoors, more restaurants offered carryout service, and thousands of people marched in protest over Floyd's death at the hands of Minneapolis police.

 Subway ridership is ticking back up after plunging from 5.4 million rides per weekday in February to under 450,000 in April, the city's transit agency says.
-Subway schedules are returning to normal, though riders will see signs showing how far apart to stand on platforms, and the 1 a.m.-to-5 a.m. shutdowns that began in May will continue so trains can be cleaned.
+Subway schedules are returning to normal, though there are signs showing riders how far apart to stand on platforms, and the 1 a.m.-to-5 a.m. shutdowns that began in May will continue so trains can be cleaned.

+Many activities, such as indoor dining and gym workouts, aren’t yet allowed, Broadway theaters and other big venues remain shuttered, and New Yorkers are still required to wear face masks when close to others in public.

 “It’s going to be a big test,” said Dr. Bruce Polsky, a city resident who is chairman of medicine at NYU Winthrop Hospital in suburban Mineola.